presto-osu/orlis-orcis/orcis/README.md

 mistakes in the ground truth.
 These 41 pairs seem to be clones while they are marked as not clones in the ground truth of CodeMatch Data.
-The list of apps we have is shown in "benchmarks/apps_list.txt" while the ground truth used in our evaluation is shown in "benchmarks/ground_truth_codematch.txt", which only contains apps we have and the ground truth of the 41 pairs are changed to clones.
+The list of apps we have is shown in "benchmarks/apps_list.txt" while the ground truth used in our evaluation is shown in "benchmarks/ground_truth_codematch.txt", which only contains apps we used and the ground truth of the 41 pairs are changed to clones.
 In the list of apps and ground truth, the app name is changed to its hash value that we used to download from AndroZoo, because AndroZoo creates a hash for each app and one could only downloaded an app based on